Heritage Management

 Social Value

-The Railway runs popular themed events such as Railway at War, Steam and Diesel Galas and Santa Specials, and carries the largest number of passengers of the UK’s preserved railways.
+The Railway runs popular themed events such as Railway in Wartime, Steam Galas and Santa Specials, and carries the largest number of passengers of the UK’s preserved railways.
 It is estimated that the Railway generates an estimated £30 million annually to the region’s tourist economy, and has been the recipient of many awards.
 Additionally, it is one of the largest employers in the area, and plays a positive role in keeping several hundred cars off the National Park roads in the height of the summer holiday season.